mileweb/docs-content-cdn/docs/recipes/api-acceleration.md

 destination and performance/cost requirement.
 Then, update the DNS record of `api.company.com` to CNAME to this edge hostname.

-Any request to `api.company.com` will be routed to the CDN360 platform.
+Any request to `api.company.com` will now be routed to the CDN360 platform.
 Every cache-miss or expiration will be forwarded to the origin to validate the credential and fetch the latest content.
 If the same request comes again from the same user and the same IP address before the cached copy expires, the content will be served immediately by the CDN360 server, with